Aliases for ADRA1B Gene

 GeneCards Summary for ADRA1B Gene

 ADRA1B (Adrenoceptor Alpha 1B) is a Protein Coding gene.
-Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Monoamine GPCRs.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
+Diseases associated with ADRA1B include Asthma and Perinephritis.
+Among its related pathways are Peptide ligand-binding receptors and Translation Translation regulation by Alpha-1 adrenergic receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and alpha1-adrenergic receptor activity.
 An important paralog of this gene is ADRA1D.

 UniProtKB/Swiss-Prot for ADRA1B Gene